Mali Alan Pass: Beware of landmines

-Mali Alan Pass is a mountain pass at an elevation of 1.045m (3,428ft) above sea level located in the southern part of the Velebit Mountains (Croatia).
-Only asphalted half way, the pass is quite challenging.
+Mali Alan Pass is a mountain pass at an elevation of 1.053m (3,454ft) above the sea level located on the boundary of Lika–Senj and Zadar counties, in Croatia.
+Paved half way, the pass is quite challenging.

-It’s highly recommended to stay always in the trail, because the zone is very dangerous offside the path.
-The whole area was frontline during the war and the Croatian authorities have posted several signs along the road, warning the danger of landmines, so everyone is asked not to leave the way.
-Traveling the pass brings you to places with spectacular views over the mountains and the seaside.
-The area is quite famous for the Karl May films.
-Lots of film scenes were shot in different parts of the pass.
+The drive is not easy.
+The road is very steep, hitting an 11% of maximum gradient through some of the ramps.
+There are drop offs and narrow parts.
+It’s highly recommended to stay always in the trail, because the area is very dangerous outside of the path.
+The whole area was frontline during the war and the Croatian authorities have posted several signs along the road, warning about the danger of landmines, so everyone is asked not to leave the way.
+There is also great danger in the numerous war ruins, which can be seen in particular in the lower part of the southern approach.

 Pic: Attila Bierbaum